Friday, April 3, 2020

 The History of Chicago Boarding Houses.

-Residential boarding arrangements in the Chicago area are at least as old as the taverns of the Fort Dearborn trading settlement.
-During Chicago's early boom years, when housing facilities lagged behind population growth, many visitors and newcomers found lodging and meals in the households of private citizens.
+Residential boarding arrangements in the Chicago area are at least as old as the Fort Dearborn trading settlement taverns.
+During Chicago's early boom years, when housing facilities struggled to keep pace with population growth, many visitors and newcomers found lodging and meals in the homes of private citizens.

 By the 1880s, boarding was an established way of life.
 Private boarding houses typically consisted of a married couple (with or without children) who kept several boarders, generally single, unrelated individuals.
 While married couples occasionally boarded, families with children rarely lived in boarding houses.

-Women usually took primary responsibility for boarders.
+Women usually took primary responsibility for the borders.
 For many women, keeping boarders and lodgers was a readily available way to earn money that permitted a flexible schedule and was compatible with caring for children.
-A married woman's income from boarding was often more reliable than her husband's income, and could well be the primary income for the household.
-Keeping boarders was also a source of income for some widows and mature single women.
+A married woman's income from boarding was often more reliable than her husband's income and could be the primary source of income for the household.
+Keeping borders was also a source of income for some widows and mature single women.

 Native-born white and negro Americans often lived in boarding houses when they were single and new to the city.
-After the 1880s, more and more single young women and men were employed in clerical jobs in the new skyscrapers, and many of them lived in boarding houses.
+After the 1880s, an increasing number of single young women and men were employed in clerical jobs in the new skyscrapers, and many resided in boarding houses.

 Larger and more commercial boarding houses existed in outlying industrial areas, such as near suburban railroad stops.
-In some of the more crowded arrangements, workers shared bedding and slept in shifts in a “hotbed.”
+Workers shared bedding in some more crowded arrangements and slept in shifts in a "hotbed."
 In some working-class boarding houses, each boarder's food was purchased and cooked separately.
-In other situations, residents themselves took turns cooking.
+In other situations, residents took turns cooking for themselves.

 Landlords, too, could prefer lodgers to boarders for many of the same reasons.
-Boardinghouse families began to prefer their privacy to the affective ties of an extensive surrogate family.
+Boardinghouse families began to desire their privacy over the affective ties of an extensive surrogate family.

 No comments: